PhilJd/contiguous_pytorch_params/README.md

 # Contiguous Parameters for Pytorch

+Accelerate training by storing parameters in one contiguous chunk of memory.

 ## Speed up your optimizer with 3 lines of code!
-This graphic shows a step trace comparison with and without contiguous params for a Resnet50 on Cifar10, using *Adam and gradient clipping*.
+This graphic shows a GPU step trace comparison with and without contiguous params for a Resnet50 on Cifar10, using *Adam and gradient clipping*.
 The upper trace is with the default optimizer, the trace below is with the parameter wrapper.
 ![Gradient norm + Adam](visualizations/adam_gradnorm_trace_comparison.png)

 Step trace comparison for a Resnet50 on Cifar10, using *SGD*.
 ![Gradient norm + Adam](visualizations/sgd_trace_comparison.png)

+## What's the difference to Apex?
+Apex implements the full optimizer update in C++ and is limited to the supported optimizers.
+This wrapper allows to use any optimizer as long as it updates the parameters inplace.

 ## How does it work?